 Aaron Rauh is an associate in the firm’s Litigation and Intellectual Property Practice Groups.

 Mr. Rauh focuses his practice on litigating complex intellectual property disputes before the U.S. International Trade Commission (ITC) and federal courts.
-He has represented clients in matters involving automobiles and infotainment systems (head units), consumer electronics, electric skin care devices, graphics processors, and memory controllers.
-Mr. Rauh is a frequent contributor to the firm’s MoFo@ITC blog, which covers developments in ITC law and practice.
+He has represented clients in a broad range of industries, including automobiles and infotainment systems (head units), digital cameras, medical device, consumer electronics, software, and large-scale agricultural planting equipment.
+Mr. Rauh has extensive experience in all stages of litigation, including pleadings, motion practice, coordinating fact and expert discovery, taking depositions, trial, and post-trial briefing.

 Mr. Rauh has also assisted clients with Department of Justice and Federal Trade Commission investigations and litigation.

-Prior to joining Morrison & Foerster, Mr. Rauh was a judicial extern to the Honorable Kathleen M. O’Malley of the U.S. Court of Appeals for the Federal Circuit and a law clerk in the Office of Unfair Import Investigations at the ITC.
+Mr. Rauh has worked as a judicial extern to the Honorable Kathleen M. O’Malley of the U.S. Court of Appeals for the Federal Circuit and as a law clerk in the Office of Unfair Import Investigations at the ITC.

 Mr. Rauh received his J.D. cum laude from the Georgetown University Law Center.